tanguix/env/README.md

 # checking if tmux is missing some color
 # path variable needed to be setup first, and you have to be inside tmux session
 >> tmux info | grep -e RGB -e Tc

+# for tmux package manager to work in the tmux.conf
+# first need to download it
+>> git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 ```

 #### &#x260d; zsh